CopernicaMarketingSoftware/Documentation/SMTPeter/personalization-programming.md

 This page gives a syntax overview for writing a template that can be used to personalize your mail.
 Note that although the syntax is quite easy, you can build complicated concepts, which brings the danger of bugs (heck, even simple stuff can have bugs).
-Therefore, you should always test if the personalization template is doing what you think it should do.

 ## Variables

 Let's just start with the basics of printing a user supplied variable.
-This is simply done by putting your [passed variables](personalization-data) in the source.
-A variable starts with a `{$` than your variable name and is closes with a `}` Formally the rules for a variable are:
+A variable starts with a `{$` than your variable name and is closes with a `}`.
+Valid variables for example are "{$firstname}", "{$age}" and "{$city}".
+Formally, a variable is required to:

-* Starts with a dollar sign
+* start with a dollar sign,
-* surrounded by curly braces
+* is surrounded by curly braces
 * may contain alphanumeric characters.
-May not start with a number.
+May not start with a number,
-* may contain dash (-) and underscore (_) symbols.
+* may contain dash (-) and underscore (_) symbols,
-* May not start with dash or underscore.
+* may not start with dash or underscore,
-* variables are case sensitive, meaning that {$NAME} is different from {$name}
+* is case sensitive, meaning that {$NAME} is different from {$name}.

 The next table gives all variable notations: